-- 1. What are the pabd, pves, and pdet resting pressures at the beginning of filling cystometry?
+- 1. What are the p{abd}, p{ves}, and p{det} resting pressures at the beginning of filling cystometry?
 The vesical and abdominal pressures are 'real' and can differ between patients depending on their size and position during filling. - 2.
-Describe what you see, what is your analysis of the filling Cystometry consider artefacts (physical or physiological).
+Describe what you see, what is your analysis of the filling cystometry consider artefacts (physical or physiological).
 Fine artefact can be caused by talking and breathing, and it is important to be able to identify these as normal artefacts during an investigation. - 3.
-What are the pabd, pves, and pdet resting pressures at the end of filling cystometry?
+What are the p{abd}, p{ves}, and p{det} resting pressures at the end of filling cystometry?
 Consider whether there are normal pressure changes during filling, is the bladder compliance normal?
 Normal detrusor function allows the bladder to fill with little or no change in pressure. - 4.
 What information can you get from the voiding cystometry?
-Is it normal / abnormal consider voiding pressures, voiding time, flow pattern, residual urine? - 5.
-Quality control is it good/bad?

-Consider the annotation of the trace are all bladder events recorded (e.g., first desire, urgency, detrusor overactivity, leak), regular coughs/quality checks. - 6.
-What are the overall findings do they correlate with patients symptoms?
+Is it normal / abnormal consider voiding pressures, voiding time, flow pattern, residual urine? - Quality control is the quality good / bad?
+Consider the annotation of the trace - are all bladder events recorded (e.g., first desire, urgency, detrusor overactivity, leak), regular coughs / quality checks. - 6.
+What are the overall findings do they correlate with patient symptoms?